YomnaElmousalami/legalduel-1b-ai-studio_btt/README.md

 # Documentation

-Here is some documentation regarding Open AI's chat completeions API, which is what we have used in this project [Break Through Tech AI](https://www.breakthroughtech.org/).
-If you would like to access a pdf version of the document, please cd into the directory.
+Here is some documentation regarding Open AI's chat.completions.create API, which is what we have used in this project for text generation.
+[Text Generation Open AI](https://platform.openai.com/docs/guides/text-generation).
+If you would like to access a pdf version of the document, please cd into the "documentation" directory.

 # Contributing